Hydroelectric power is electrical energy produced by converting the gravitational force of falling or flowing water into electricity.

 Grant PUD operates two large hydroelectric power plants on the Columbia River — Priest Rapids and Wanapum dams.
 These two facilities make up the Priest Rapids Project, licensed by the Federal Energy Regulatory Commission (FERC).

 The Quincy Chute is a small hydroelectric generating facility located on one of the main irrigation canals on the Columbia Basin Irrigation Project in Grant County.
-It is operated by a consortium of local irrigation districts.
+It is operated by Grant PUD under agreement with a consortium of irrigators.

 The Potholes East Canal Headworks Project (PEC) is a hydroelectric generating facility.
 Similar to the Quincy Chute Project, PEC is operated by Grant PUD under agreement with a consortium of irrigators.